jmstacey/rubyfuse/README.markdown

 Usage
 -------------

-Some sample ruby filesystems are listed in "samples/" When you run a RubyFuse script, it will listen on a socket indefinitely, so either background the script or open another terminal to explore the filesystem.
+Some sample ruby filesystems are listed in "samples/".
+When you run a RubyFuse script, it will listen on a socket indefinitely, so either background the script or open another terminal to explore the filesystem.

-API.rdoc contains more usage information.
+API.markdown contains more usage information along with the official RDoc.

 Copyright
 ------------